 Plywood also comes in different grades, each suited for specific applications.
 From MR plywood, which resists humidity, to marine plywood, which resists water damage, plywood’s adaptability makes it a popular choice across various construction needs.

-Why Use MDF Instead of Plywood?
+Why Use MDF Instead Of Plywood?

 Despite the advantages of plywood, there are cases where people ask, “Why use MDF instead of plywood?”
 MDF has a smoother surface, which makes it excellent for painting and finishing.